Reference guide A to Z of Working at Heights terminology

 Working at Heights terminology, explained clearly.

-Working at Heights has its own vocabulary - from risk assessment frameworks like Risk Assessment for Work at Height to anatomy terms like lumbar region and lordosis.
-Understanding this language is the first step towards safe, compliant workplace handling across Ireland.
+Working at Heights has its own vocabulary - from the hierarchy of control to equipment terms like MEWP, fall arrest and anchor point.
+Understanding this language is the first step towards safe, compliant work at height across Ireland.

 This glossary brings together the essential Working at Heights terms you will hear in training, risk assessments, and HSA guidance.
 Each definition is written in clear plain English so workers, supervisors, and HR teams can apply the knowledge in the real world.